ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added a "waend" field to the thread structure in RT for debug convenience.
 - NEW: Removed obsolete sandbox code from ARMv7-M port.
 Now ARMv7-M-ALT is the official port for use with sandboxes.
 - NEW: Reworked HAL MAC driver, now with callback support.